drimpossible/drimpossible.github.io/about/index.md

 ## <a name="biography" id="biography"></a>About Me

 Hi!
 I’m Ameya, and since you're reading this: a-mae-Ya.
 "Ameya" is the sanskrit word "अमेय" meaning "Impossible".
 Just too full of energy as a baby, right?
 My parents went from "You're impossible" to "You're Ameya".
-The username was created when in high school, as a battle against the impossible dream of being "Dr. Ameya" (pun intended) and motivation for it.
-Alas, I didn't think long-term about  this being my online name.
+This github username was created when in high school, as a battle against the impossible dream of being "Dr. Ameya" (pun intended) and motivation for it.

 I like to think about **the future** in general, currently intrigued by intelligent assistance (IA), computational economics, and constitutional law.
 I want to dedicate my career towards designing principled algorithms to acquire more general notions of "learnability" and help better automating tasks and assisting humans.
 Serious researchers think it's cute when I talk about constitutional law, price theory, mechanism design, ecorithms, etc. I'm nevertheless amazed by the insights offered by these fields.

-Speaking of homegrounds, I aspire to the ideal of "theoretically grounded approaches should go hand-in-hand with challenging practical problems": Principled approaches can accelerate research compared to extensive hit-and-try approaches popular today.
+Speaking of homegrounds, I aspire and propound the ideal of "theoretically grounded approaches should go hand-in-hand with challenging practical problems": Principled approaches can accelerate research compared to extensive hit-and-try approaches popular today.
 Conversely, it's important to make real-world assumptions to model computationally hard problems and side-step worst-case complexity.
 As [Marx](https://en.wikipedia.org/wiki/Groucho_Marx) once famously said "Those are my principles, and if you don't like them.. well, I have others".

 On the fun side, the jungian personality type of the academic me would be INTP, dominated by Ti and Ne; or my [MTG Color Wheel](https://medium.com/s/story/the-mtg-color-wheel-c9700a7cf36d) results are dominated by Blue and Red with a White tinge.
 Also, [a blog I liked](https://www.lesswrong.com/posts/wDP4ZWYLNj7MGXWiW/in-praise-of-fake-frameworks) for meta-discussion about fake frameworks.
-If this content interests you more, here is the [non-academic me](https://bayesianconspirator.github.io/about/) where you might find more of the same.
+If this last paragraph interests you more than anything above it, here is the [non-academic me](https://bayesianconspirator.github.io/about/) where you might find more of the same.
 Welcome to my personal page folks!

 ## <a name="highlights" id="highlights"></a>Highlights